danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 - Run the *Asterisk Painting* [here](https://siusoon.gitlab.io/Aesthetic_Programming_Book/p5_SampleCode/ch3_InfiniteLoops/)
 - Read the source code above.
 - Use the decoding method that we have introduced earlier in this chapter, try to speculate, experiment and map your thoughts with the source code.
-    - *Speculation:* Describe what you see/experience on the screen?
+    - Speculation: Describe what you see/experience on the screen?
         - What are the elements on the screen?
         - How many asterisks are there on the screen and how are they arranged?
-        - What is moving and how do they move?
+        - What is moving and how does it move?
-        - What makes each asterisk spin/rotate and when does it stops to create a new one?
+        - What makes each asterisk spin/rotate and when does it stop to create a new one?
         - Can you locate the time-related syntax in this sketch?
-    - *Experimentation:* Change some of the code parameters
+    - Experimentation: Change some of the code parameters
-        - Try to change some of the parameters, e.g. the values of the written global variables
+        - Try to change some of the parameters, e.g. the values of the global variables
-        - What are the new syntax and functions that you did not know? (check them out in the p5.js reference)
+        - Which new syntax and functions didn't you know? (check them out in the p5.js reference)
-    - *Mapping:* Map the elements from the speculation to the source code level
+    - Mapping: Map the elements from the speculation to the source code

 ### Arrays